biocatiit/website/content/scihi/2007_molecular_trash.rst

         This work was supported by grants to B.H.S., F.S., and M.T. from the Canadian Institutes of Health Research, the National Cancer Institute of Canada (NCIC), and the Natural Sciences and Engineering Research Council.
-Bio-CAT is National Institutes of Health-supported Research Center RR-08630.
+BioCAT is National Institutes of Health-supported Research Center RR-08630.
 Use of the Advanced Photon Source was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Contract